The Ultimate In Birding Tours

 • Milky Storks and Greater Adjutants amidst teeming flocks of large waterbirds, as we explore the waterways fringing The Great Lake (Tonle Sap)

-• Hoping to get good views of the amazing Coral-billed Ground Cuckoo
+• A good chance of good views of the amazing Coral-billed Ground Cuckoo from a special hide/blind!

-• Siamese Fireback, Green-legged Partridge and Bar-bellied Pitta from the photo hides/blinds
+• Stunning birds including Siamese Fireback, Green-legged Partridge and Bar-bellied Pitta from the photo hides/blinds!

 • The excitement when a Bengal Florican takes flight from the sweeping floodplain grasslands